nafiahossain/django/README.md

       You can use the custom management command to migrate data from the existing PostgreSQL database.
 Before running this command, make sure to Replace your scrapy local image directory with the actual path where        it was stored.
 If, the django folder and the trip_scraper folder is in the same directory (as shown in the Project Structure), then keep it as it is.

       ```python
-      # migrate_scrapy_data.py
+      # property_app/migrate_scrapy_data.py

       # Path to your local image directory
         LOCAL_IMAGE_DIR = os.path.join(settings.BASE_DIR, '../trip_scraper/trip_scraper/images/full/')
       ```

+      After data migration, the images will be saved in this directory:

+      ```python
+      # property_project/settings.py.py

+      # Media files (Images, etc)
+      MEDIA_URL = '/media/'
+      MEDIA_ROOT = os.path.join(BASE_DIR, 'media')
+      ```
+      If you want, you can change this directory as per your need.

-      If the scrapy image directory setup is done, then run this command to migrate data from existing scrapy database:
+      If the scrapy image directory setup is done, then run this command to migrate data from the existing scrapy database:

      ```bash
       python manage.py migrate_scrapy_data